aphiria/aphiria/README.md

 The `ok()` helper method can serialize your domain models to the media type that the client requested (eg JSON), and create a valid HTTP response.
 This works on any POPOs.

-The following helper methods come bundled with `ApiController`:
+The following helper methods come bundled with `Controller`:

 * `badRequest()`
 * `conflict()`